 Hours: Thursday 2:30pm-6:30pm

-Whether you’re a local or a tourist, a farmers’ market is a great place to discover Nova Scotia.
-If you’re looking for more information on markets around the region, visit farmersmarketsofnovascotia.com.
+Whether you’re a local or a visitor, a farmers’ market is a great place to discover the Halifax region and its residents.
+If you’re looking for more information on markets around the area, visit farmersmarketsofnovascotia.com.